 Add the garlic and cayenne.
 Cook until fragrant, about 30 seconds.

-Step 2: Add the water, baking soda, and green beans.
+Step 2: Add the water, and the green beans.
 Bring to a simmer.

 Reduce the heat to medium-low and cook, stirring occasionally, for 10 minutes.